londonaicentre/MESA-Build/README.md

 # GenoLlama
-genetic biomarker extraction tool using Llama models
+Training LLMs for genomic biomarker extraction tool from NHS genomic laboratory hub reports

-# schemas and examples
+# Project structure
-`schemas` Contains a Pydantic schema for specifying the expected LLM output structure, while `examples` contains the expected 'output' following the schema based on the deidentified input 'content'.
+- `/schemas`: Pydantic model for specifying an expected LLM output structure.

-The `validator.py` script can be run from within the `schemas` folder to ensure example files adhere to the specified `GenomicTestReport` schema.
+- `/datagen`: File for generating synthetic data for LLM fine-tuning

+# Fine-tune data generation
+Synthetic data for fine-tuning LLMs is generated using the following components:
+(1) `bootstrap.csv`, where each row is an outline for a synthetic genomics report (2) `/examples`, containing numerous examples of reports and target output schema (json) that conforms to the pydantic model.
+(3) `generate.py`, script that passes each bootstrap row to an LLM API, while passing examples and instructions as part of a system prompt, to generate fine-tuning samples